AZVR3/Birds-Eye/README.md

 This project is open sourced meaning that it is welcome to contribution from individuals around the world.
 Check [Contribution](#Contribution) for more details.

+This is a django based webite.
+It's ultimate goal is to have:
+* List of clubs and the members that reside in it
+* A feed to list all the club posts
+* A calendar to keep track of different events that are coming up
+* (Goals can be changed in the future)

 ## Quick Start

 To get this project up and running locally on your computer: